Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance21.md

 #### Description

-Read-only property; a Color object that, when the Color Effect Property Inspector is using style tint (colorMode == 'tint'), returns the color applied to the tint.
+Read-only property; a Color object that, when the Color Effect Property Inspector is using style tint (colorMode == "tint"), returns the color applied to the tint.
 Otherwise, using this property results in an error.

 #### Example